Glossary

 Worktree

 Section titled “Worktree”A git worktree created for parallel development.
-Each worktree has its own working directory and can run independent Claude sessions.
+Each worktree has its own working directory and can run independent agent sessions.

 Workspace

 Section titled “Workspace”The directory mounted into the sandbox.
-Typically a git repository root where Claude Code operates.
+Typically a git repository root where the agent operates.

 Configuration